zindello/ultrapeater/README.md

 ## Software Installation

-Once logged in, download this repo to the pico home director
+Once logged in, download this repo to the pico home directory using the following command.

 ``` pico@luckfox:~$ git clone https://github.com/zindello/ultrapeater.git ```